-This exercise will examine your ability to work as part of a team.
+The BP Group Exercise requires you to read, observe and solve case studies with your teammates, which will be the fellow shortlisted candidates.
 Throughout this task, various BP employees will observe you on how you solve problems when required to work with others.

 It is important that you are confident to share and argue for your ideas, but also be ready to contribute to somebody else’s input.
 Most importantly, speak clearly and do not interrupt anyone!

 BP Group Exercise Tip: Try to persuade others towards your ideas and also ask critical thought-provoking questions; but only do so when it feels natural.
 You need to appreciate that other people on the team are just as important.
 Your goal is to work together as a team to solve the case study.